Dance for Health Research

-All our activity in the programmes mentioned includes 30 - 60 minutes of activity per session where participants develop and test their motor and cognitive learning, are active in the activity so increasing mobility, fitness and coordination and overall general physical health and wellbeing.
-After each session is delivered we would then include 30 – 60 minutes where the participants could socialise with other like-minded people, supporting them in discussion and encouraging them to create relationships to support in the reduction of social isolation for families, older people and those with long-term degenerative disorders .
+All of our activity, in the programmes mentioned, includes 30 - 60 minutes of activity per session where participants develop and test their motor and cognitive learning, are active in the activity so increasing mobility, fitness and coordination and overall general physical health and wellbeing.
+After each session is delivered we then include 30 – 60 minutes where the participants socialise with other like-minded people, supporting them in discussion and encouraging them to create relationships to support in the reduction of social isolation for families, older people and those with long-term degenerative disorders .

 Click on the links below for further details on projects or continue to read our summary below.